During last week’s update about our Homearama Showhouse for Habitat For Humanity, we included a few peeks at how some of the rooms were shaping up.

 - This rustic wood pedestal table that Green Front Furniture is loaning us for the show will float in the middle of the room with the chandelier over it.

 - We liked the idea of dark upholstered chairs, which would pop in front of the white wainscoting.
-Maybe from World Market?
+Maybe these from World Market?

 I don’t know about you, but we’re excited to be getting to this phase of the project: where things start feeling like real rooms – and we finally get to work on filling them up and making it feel like home.
 It’s crazy to think this was just a dirt lot a few months ago.
 It’s also pretty crazy to think that in two short months we’ll have an entire finished house (with over 20 different spaces) to share with you guys.
 That’s a whole lotta before & after – and about 95% faster than we’re used to moving.
 Oh yeah, and somewhere in there we’ll have a baby.
 Guess it’s time to buckle up and hold on…